Observational predictions of some inflationary models: The Starobinsky inflationary model

-In Table \ref{table2:Starobinsky}, some cosmic parameters are calculated theoretically from the Starobinsky inflationary model are compared with their respective observational values from the Planck satellite.
+In Table \ref{table2:Starobinsky}, some cosmological parameters theoretically calculated from the Starobinsky inflationary model are compared with their respective observational values from the Planck satellite.
 Considering the uncertainties, all the parameters are in agreement between their theoretical and observational values.

 The percentage errors for the age of the universe, matter density, baryon density, dark energy density, and scalar spectral index are $0.007$, $0.16$, $0.04$, $0.09$, and $0.2$, respectively.
-The low percentage errors demonstrate the goodness, accuracy, and precision that the Starobinsky inflationary model exhibits when predicting the observed cosmic parameters.
+The low percentage errors demonstrate the goodness, accuracy, and precision that the Starobinsky inflationary model exhibits when predicting the observed cosmological parameters.